maxenced/terraform-signalfx-detectors/modules/fame_azure-frontdoor-v2/README.md

 organization](https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.signalfx.organization.metrics.html).
 There are always available and do not need any configuration to work.

-This module uses the [Sudden Change](https://github.com/signalfx/signalflow-library/tree/master/library/signalfx/detectors/against_recent) functions for the **waf logs** detector.
+This module uses the [Sudden Change](https://github.com/signalfx/signalflow-library/tree/master/library/signalfx/detectors/against_recent) functions for the **waf actions** detector.

 The detectors of this module uses metrics from the [FAME](https://github.com/claranet/fame) tool for Azure.
 Check its documentation to install and configure it appropriately.